Laptop buying guide: 8 essential tips to know before you buy

 (Image credit: Laptop Mag)

 The most flexible operating system, Windows 11, runs on more laptop models than Chrome OS or macOS.
 Windows notebooks range in price from under $150 to several thousand dollars and offer a wide array of features from touch screens to fingerprint readers to dual graphics chips.
-Windows 11, the latest version of Microsoft's flagship operating system, provides a number of improvements over Windows 10, including the revised interface, the new Microsoft Store, handy features like Snap View.
+Windows 11, the latest version of Microsoft's flagship operating system, provides several improvements over Windows 10, including the revised interface, the new Microsoft Store, handy features like Snap View.

-Apple macOS
+macOS

 All MacBooks come with Apple's latest desktop operating system, macOS Sonoma.
 Overall, the operating system offers similar functionality to Windows 11, but with a different take on the interface that substitutes an apps dock at the bottom of the screen for Microsoft's Start menu and taskbar.
 Instead of the Cortana digital assistant, Mac users get Siri.
-They can also perform transactions with Apple Pay, take calls or texts from their phones, and unlock their laptops with an Apple Watch
+They can also perform transactions with Apple Pay, take calls or texts from their phones, and unlock their laptops with an Apple Watch.

 However, macOS isn't made for touch, because no MacBook comes with a touch screen.
 While Apple did bring iPad apps to its laptops starting with macOS Big Sur (iPad and iPadOS apps can run natively on M1, M2, and M3 Macs), you have to rely on a touchpad or mouse to navigate them. macOS Ventura brought Apple's Stage Manager for handling multitasking, which is an upgrade, but much more difficult to master than Windows solution.